ibm-cloud-docs/vmware/brocade-vrouter-vyatta-setup-guide-vmware-environments-quantastor.md

     commit
     save

-### Configuring Firewall Groups
+### Configuring firewall groups

-Next, you will configure the firewall groups that are associated with certain IP ranges.
+Next, configure the firewall groups that are associated with certain IP ranges.

 Use the following commands in `configure` mode: